DavidIsrawi/Bumi-bot/UpdatingAuthToken.md

     &scope=channel:moderate+chat:edit+chat:read
 ```

+You will get a prompt to authenticate.
+After authenticating, you will find your new token in the new URL.

+Copy this new token and voilà.

-## The right way of doing it - Refresh Token
+# The right way of doing it - Refresh Token

 I currently don't follow this approach, but it is a way to avoid having to manually update the token every 60 days.